jugurtha-gaci/jugurtha-gaci/README.md

 # Hi there, I'm Jugurtha Gaci👋

-#### A Mathematics student skilled in web developement
-#### A passionate Computer Science engineering learner
----
+19 yo, A maths student at **University of Bouira**.
+Also a passionate self-taught web engineer

+After digging deeper in my Mathematics University Course, I started discovering new and "wonderful" things by linking maths with data science, which made decide starting a new learning journey with more passion in the field of data science.

+According to my experience in web, **MVC** was my preferred paradigm of building full-stack web applications.
+Moreover, I liked the way of building UIs with components-based frameworks, especially **Vue**.

+I admire the **SSR** and **Universal Rendering** technologies that enhance SEO.
+For that, I'm using **Nuxt.js** in most of my projects.

+I try my best to be "someone special" in "someday" insha'Allah!
+I'm always learning new stuffs, i believe that someone disciplined has no limit, so i try my best to make myself more disciplined.

+I seek to learn from my past mistakes.

+"If you're not failing, you're not trying hard enough."

+### Get me in touch
+- <a href="https://www.linkedin.com/in/jugurtha-gaci-28ab93234/r" target="blank">LinkedIn</a>
+- <a href="https://twitter.com/_yugurten" target="blank">Twitter</a>

+## More about me :

 - 🌱 I’m currently learning Three.js ( with @bruno_simon )
 - 🌎 I speak Tamazight, Arabic, English, French fluently
 - 💬 Ask me about Javascript, PHP and web technologies
-- 🔭 I’m open for a remote job as a full-stack web developer

-- 🥅 2023 Goals:
-  - Improve my problem solving skills, using C/C++
-  - Begin working with DevOps
-  - Build my personal portfolio

 ---
-**👋  Get in touch**

-- <a href="https://www.linkedin.com/in/jugurtha-gaci-28ab93234/r" target="blank">LinkedIn</a>
-- <a href="https://twitter.com/_yugurten" target="blank">Twitter</a>

----
 **🎨  Playground**
-Small things I created while learning
+Small things I created while learning **Three.js**
 - [3D Text in space - Three.js](https://3dtext-in-space.netlify.app)
 - [Haunted House - Three.js](https://3dtext-in-space.netlify.app)
 - [Galaxy Generator - Three.js](https://galaxy-generator-effect.netlify.app)